Wisconsin LLC Operating Agreement

 Wisconsin doesn’t legally require LLCs to adopt an operating agreement.
 However, to open a company bank account or fight a lawsuit, you’re going to want to have one.

 No, the operating agreement doesn’t need to be filed with the state.
-However, according to Wis.
-Stat. § 183.0405, any operating agreements or amendments you have (including operating agreements no longer in effect) must be kept on record at your LLC’s primary location.
+However, state laws says any operating agreements or amendments you have (including operating agreements no longer in effect) must be kept on record at your LLC’s main location.

 Yes.
 We know it seems odd to make an agreement with yourself, but single-member LLCs need an operating agreement to open a business bank account.
 Even more importantly, if your LLC is ever taken to court, an operating agreement can help you maintain your limited liability.
 A single-member LLC that doesn’t have an operating agreement could look dangerously similar to a sole proprietorship—a business type without limited liability protection.